uni-notes/uni-notes/docs/Finance_Electives/Causal_Inference/06_Randon_Testing.md

 $$
 \text{ATE} = E[p^L - p^S]
 $$

+#### Problem

+Weaker students often deliberately grouped into smaller classes

+Hence, Many studies of education production using non-experimental data suggest there is little or no link between class size and student learning

+#### Solution

 Randomized assignment of classroom size is necessary, as usually the more well-off students will be in private schools , so clearly there is self-selection effect here.
 So we will take the same group of kids, and randomly assign a small and large room.